jiltedflower/SafeZone/README.md

-### Welcome to *Safe Zone* GitHub Pages!
+## Welcome to *SAFE ZONE* GitHub Pages!

-_SAFE ZONE™   is a situational awareness utility intended for use in land management  for forestry work and wildland emergency services.
+_Safe Zone™   is a situational awareness utility intended for use in land management  for forestry work and wildland emergency services.
 Main features include:_
 ```
 - Location  a n d  Mapping